 Procurement of power under Open Access:

 REMC Ltd has successfully facilitated the power procurement about 1457 MW in the open access states at the start of FY 2020-21 in 13 states / entities (Rajasthan, UP (ISTS), Maharashtra, Gujarat, MP, Karnataka, Jharkhand, DVC command area, Haryana, Delhi, Bihar and Punjab including DVC control Area & UP ISTS).
 Subsequently, on account of less train operations due to the impact of COVID -19 pandemic, the traction power requirement has been reduced to about 1270 MW during the FY 2020 - 21.
+The same has now recovered and the current power requirement is of the order of 1600 MW in open access states.

 Compliance to Renewable Purchase Obligation (RPO):